 Despite the political appeal of command-and-control regulation in hiding the rent, this form of regulation is increasingly seen as too inefficient to be considered seriously.
 It is inefficient precisely because the inseparability of use and rent impedes the mobility of resources.
-Thus, grandfathered permits alone seem to combine efficient allocation of use to the highest value with the politically expedient granting of the rents to existing sources.
+Thus, grand-fathered permits alone seem to combine efficient allocation of use to the highest value with the politically expedient granting of the rents to existing sources.
 Unfortunately, the rent is transparent and will be charged to consumers.
 And, it is not clear that consumers are any more willing to pay equivalent charges to the local utilities or multinational oil companies than they are to pay taxes to the government.

-Grandfathered Permits: What Are the Issues?
+2.2 Grand-fathered Permits: What are the Issues?

-One problem with grandfathered permits is that payment of rent to existing users lends itself easily to the demagoguery that already-rich corporations will be further enriched, even though corporate profits may not be higher since charging for the use of the emissions' permit will reduce demand for that company's products or services.
-From this perspective, rents can be seen as compensation.
+One problem with grand-fathered permits is that payment of rent to existing users lends itself easily to the demagoguery that already rich corporations will be further enriched, even though corporate profits may not be higher since charging for the use of the permit will reduce demand.
 Nevertheless, when compared to the effect of an equivalent tax, the rent from the permit will improve corporate profits.
 From a societal standpoint, the increase in profit is not the end of the story, any more than it is for taxes paid to the government.
-Since the corporation is a legal entity only, the revenue will be recycled in some combination of taxes, investment, and dividends.
+Since the corporation is a legal entity only, the revenue will be recycled in some combination of taxes, investment and dividends.
 A third goes to the government in any case, hopefully to be optimally recycled.
-The new set of prices will create an incentive to retool the capital stock to use less carbon, and the increment of earnings will make the financing of such investment easier, perhaps reducing what would otherwise would be a demand for tax credits.
-Dividends and appreciated stock values will benefit stockholders; however, given the role of mutual funds, private retirement accounts, and pension funds in modern American society, such a distribution may not be as inequitable as it might first sound.
-In fact, an interesting test suggests itself: would the government recycle its third as efficiently and equitably as the two-thirds that would remain with corporations?
+The new set of prices will create an incentive to retool the capital stock to be less carbon-using, and the increment of earnings will make the financing of such investment easier, perhaps reducing what would otherwise would be a demand for tax credits.
+Dividends and appreciated stock values will benefit stock-holders; however, given the role of mutual funds, private retirement accounts, and pension funds in modern American society, such a distribution may not be as inequitable as it might first sound.
+In fact, an interesting test suggests itself: will the government recycle its third as efficiently and equitably as the two-thirds that would remain with corporations?

-Another concern that must be dealt with when allocating grandfathered permits is that a barrier to entry is created.
+Another charge that must be dealt with when allocating grand-fathered permits is that a barrier to entry is created.
 Potential new entrants are understandably upset that the existing parties with whom they want to compete would enjoy this extra advantage, but the important issue is whether the grant affects decisions at the margin.
 Typically, it does not; it is a lump sum transfer that will be welcomed by any party and that will have little if any influence on the marginal decisions of existing users or new entrants.
-Nevertheless, potential new entrants are one of the political complications in the development of a domestic emissions trading system, even if their charges of barriers to entry are nothing more than disguised entreaties for an equitable share of the rent being created.
+Nevertheless, potential new entrants are one of the political complications, even if their charges of barriers to entry are nothing more than disguised entreaties for an equitable share of the rent being created.

 The seriousness with which the claims of new entrants are taken does indicate acceptance of the principle that private parties should receive the rent.
-It is, however, only an introduction to an even more difficult problem: who along the vertical chain of existing use has the superior claim to the right?
-In the case of the automobile, do the rights to the use of carbon reside in the fuel, or in the car?
+It is however only an introduction to an even more difficult problem: who along the vertical chain of existing use has the superior claim to the right?
+Take the automobile for instance.
+Do the rights to the use of carbon reside in the fuel, or in the car?
 Or for that matter, with the driver?
-The same could be said of power plants.
+The same could be said of powerplants?
 Do coal producers have the right to produce carbon, or do electric utilities have the right to emit CO_2 ?